OSharpe001/OSharpe001.github.io/README.md

 ### 7- As a user, once all cards are matched and the winner of the round is announced, I expect all the cards to be randomized and flipped face-down to begin the next round.
 (NOT YET ACHIEVED)

-### 8- As a user, at the beginning of each subsequent round, I expect that the computer will keep track of all of the prior wins of both my opponent and myself.
+### 8- As a user, at the beginning of each subsequent round, I expect that the computer will keep track of all of the prior round-wins of both my opponent and myself.

 ### 9- As a user, I expect the winner of the prior round to go first in the current round.
 (NOT YET ACHIEVED)